 Who Are Smarter Cats or Dogs?

-The age-old debate that everyone wants to know the answer to, Who is Smarter Cats or Dogs?
+The age-old debate that everyone wants to know the answer to is, Who is Smarter Cats or Dogs?
 Dog lovers think dogs are smarter than cats and cat lovers think felines are smarter than dogs.

-Now, this doesn’t mean that dogs are more intelligent than cats, rather it’s impossible for scientists to know for sure due to the cat’s nature not to cooperate or obey commands for testing!
+Now, this doesn’t mean that dogs are more intelligent than cats, because it’s impossible for scientists to know for sure.

 Haha, when I read this for the first time I laughed so hard only because it’s true and cats just are well… cats!

-Second, wait a few minutes and watch what she does.
-Last but not least, does she realize her toy is behind the paper and does she look for it and does she find it?
+Second, wait a few minutes and watch what she does and last but not least, does she realize her toy is behind the paper and does she look for it then find it?

 *This post may contain affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase

-Now, if she realizes that you put her toy behind something and then she finds it, scientists say that she is as smart as an 18-month-old child!
+Now, if she knows that you put her toy behind something and then she finds it, scientists say that she is as smart as an 18-month-old child!

 Relatively speaking, it’s the same for dogs as well except, dogs will cry and whine when they know you’re leaving!